 - 11.90.
-The assessment of impacts on topography, geology and soils will be in accordance with the DEHP information guideline for an environmental impact statement Land (see Appendix 1). - 11.91.
-Discuss the project's impacts on Important Agricultural Areas as per the SPP state interest guideline - Agriculture with reference to Agricultural Land Use Categories under the Queensland Agricultural Land Audit methodology (see Appendix 1). - 11.92.
+The assessment of impacts on topography, geology and soils will be in accordance with the DEHP Information guideline for an environmental impact statement Land and the CSIRO guidelines Guidelines for surveying soil and land resources and Australian soil and land survey field handbook (refer to Appendix 1). - 11.91.
+Discuss the project's impacts on Important Agricultural Areas as per the SPP state interest guideline Agriculture with reference to Agricultural Land Use Categories under the Queensland Agricultural Land Audit methodology (refer to Appendix 1). - 11.92.
 Identify and investigate areas of salinity, acid sulfate soils, sodic, dispersive and cracking clay soils and potential and actual areas of acid sulfate soils.
-Where potential areas are identified, further investigations (including field surveys) should be undertaken in accordance with accepted industry guidelines and the requirements of the SPP state interests guideline Water quality are followed. - 11.93.
+Where potential areas are identified, further investigations (including field surveys) should be undertaken in accordance with accepted industry guidelines and the requirements of the relevant SPP state interest guideline Water quality are followed. - 11.93.
 Provide details, including maps, of the location of project works/infrastructure with respect to soil conservation works (contour banks, waterway discharge points, etc.). - 11.94.
 Identify activities or operations likely to impact soil conservation property plans approved under the Soil Conservation Act 1986. - 11.95.
 Measures to avoid or mitigate potential impacts of the project on soil values must be described.